COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: More experiments

 \subsection{Per-scene Results}

-We present additional qualitative results in Fig.~\ref{fig:other_results}, demonstrating the visual performance of our method across diverse scenes.
-Per-scene quantitative results for NVS, PBR, and mesh reconstruction are provided in Tabs.~\ref{tab:dtu_per_scenes_NVS}-\ref{tab:TnT_per_scenes_PBR}.
+We present additional qualitative results in Fig.~\ref{fig:other_results}, which demonstrate the visual performance of our method across diverse scenes.
+Per-scene quantitative results for SH-based NVS, surface reconstruction (SR), and inverse PBR are provided in Tabs.~\ref{tab:dtu_per_scenes_NVS}-\ref{tab:TnT_per_scenes_PBR}.